 Don’t Get Distracted in a Crowd

-These are long-standing techniques for theft and these usually occur in crowded places.
+These are long-standing techniques for theft, and these usually occur in crowded places.
 The first one is when a child or other adult talks to you and when an accomplice approaches you from elsewhere to pick your pockets.
-The other technique is if someone wants to get ‘touchy’ after you have just met them, whether in a playful manner (such as a mock game of martial arts) or in an affectionate way – this is a warning sign.
+The different technique is if someone wants to get ‘touchy’ after you have just met them, whether in a playful manner (such as a mock game of martial arts) or in an affectionate way – this is a warning sign.
 One of those touches can involve lifting something from your pocket.
 Picking pockets is harder if it’s an internal pocket and taking something from your bag is easier if the bag is on your back or at your side.

 Again, use your common sense – if something doesn’t feel right, excuse yourself and walk away.
 If the person you are concerned about tries to stall you from leaving – walk away more quickly and without a word – don’t engage in conversation that will keep you in a potentially dangerous situation for longer.
 This is another excellent example of taking control of a situation.